 - Consider ensuring that a senior colleague is available for assistance if needed.

 - Engage the obturator of the catheter, but loose enough so that you can remove it with one hand if needed.

 This procedure counts as conferring a relatively low risk of clinically significant bleeding.

 Required lab test

 Removal of previous catheter

-- Check the position of the previous catheter tip with a few ml of iodinated contrast, preferably in two projections such as a lateral and a more frontal one.*
+- Check the position of the previous catheter tip with a few ml of iodinated contrast (enough to delineate the renal pelvis but yet not obscuring the catheter tip), preferably in two projections such as a lateral and a more frontal one.*

 Troubleshooting: Catheter in calyx

 - Insert a guidewire (such as Amplatz) into the renal pelvis or proximal ureter.*

 - Remove the previous catheter while keeping the guidewire in place[notes 3].*